DESIGNS PROTECTION IN MALTA

 has been published, exhibited, used in trade or otherwise disclosed,

-known, before the filing date or where priority is claimed, before the
+before the filing date or where priority is claimed, before the priority

-priority date, in the normal course of business to the circles
+date, in the normal course of business to the circles specialised in the

 A design right cannot be obtained for:

-features of appearance of a product which are solely dictated by its
+appearance of a product which are solely dictated by its technical

-in their exact form and dimensions in order to allow the product, in
+exact form and dimensions in order to allow the product, in which the

-which the design is incorporated or to which the design is applied, to
+design is incorporated or to which the design is applied, to function;

-a design serving the purpose of allowing multiple assembly or connection
+the purpose of allowing multiple assembly or connection of multiple

-a design which consists of the national flag of Malta, or contains
+consists of the national flag of Malta, or contains Presidential or

-Presidential or Episcopal arms or principal armorial bearings or
+Episcopal arms or principal armorial bearings or representation of flags

 Scope of Protection